 Answer: Central to Christian doctrine is the human sacrifice of Jesus.
 The gospels state that Jesus believed his mission from God was to go to the cross.
 It states that Jesus volunteered to be a human sacrifice to pay a ransom to free humanity from being hostages to Satan.
 In Jesus’ day, it was believed that animal sacrifices were necessary for the forgiveness of sins.
 This made good sense to first century people, but to the modern mind it seems utterly ridiculous.
 The idea that God would need human and animal sacrifices to be appeased is repulsive and barbaric to many people.
 Also, killing the innocent for the transgressions of the guilty seems incredibly unjust.
 However, a much deeper spiritual interpretation of these crude symbols can be found.
 There are more realistic and spiritual reasons why Jesus wanted to die and have himself killed.
 The “hostage and ransom” theme surrounding Christ’s execution is also a powerful archetype.
 The following list contains the important reasons gleaned from near-death accounts, the Bible, and mystical teachings of Christianity:

-(2) Through the human sacrifice of Jesus, his teachings proliferated drew worldwide attention.
+(2) Through the suffering of Jesus, his teachings proliferated and drew worldwide attention.
 The incredible injustice of his execution combined with his life-changing teachings made Jesus one of the greatest martyrs the world has ever known.

 (4) Through his life and death, Jesus fulfilled a large number of Hebrew prophecies which drew a large number of Jews to his cause to build the foundation of his church.